Coderdotnew/intro_web_apps_dgm/README.md

 ![1](http://i.imgur.com/XrPL0Bg.gif)
 ---
 # Introduction to Web Apps with Ruby
-- Each Week you will meet with your instructor and a class of fellow soon-to-be software engineers to code the day away.
+- Each week you will meet with your instructor and a class of fellow soon-to-be software engineers to code the day away.
 - During each session, you will learn new syntax, rules, tips, tricks, and nuances about the topic we are currently reviewing.
 - The majority of the session is devoted to coding.
 - Working primarily in pairs, known as pair-programming, you will be able to collaborate, problem solve, discuss, and grow as a student, thinker, teammate, and programmer.